 to the Order, whom Nale has a vendetta against.

-- Card-Carrying Villain: Literally.
-They have actual business cards.
+- Card-Carrying Villain: They have literal business cards.

 - Dead End Job: The team always includes a kobold, who invariably ends up killed by Belkar in a horrific/amusing manner.
 Averted with Kilkil, the latest to date, though.

 - Equal-Opportunity Evil: Each lineup has shown significant diversity compared to every other adventuring party and evil organization in the comic.

 - Evil Counterpart: Nale intentionally invokes this but later defies it.

 - Five-Bad Band: Hard to pin down apart from the first three, but...